Oxid15/cascade/cascade/docs/source/tutorials/tutorials.rst

         def predict(self, x):
             return self.model.predict(x)

-We can create and fit the model now using the dataset from :ref:`/tutorials/pipelines_basics.rst` step.
+We can create and fit the model now using the dataset from the Pipelines step.

 .. code-block:: python